 Education centres and specialist schools have been developed to care for disabled children so parents can work and earn money.
 Such establishments focus on children with greater needs than the average child.
 Examples include supporting those with severe autism, bipolar, down syndrome, ADHD, Muscular Dystrophy and missing limbs.

 Volunteer opportunities in Peru provided by PMGY will provide you with a platform to make a positive impact.
 When working at our childcare volunteer abroad projects in Peru, it is important to maintain energy, enthusiasm and creativity.
-For the reason that many of these children will be seeking the care and attention that you as a childcare volunteer in Peru can bring.
+Since many of these children will be seeking the care and attention that you as a childcare volunteer in Peru can bring.
 To volunteer with children in Peru, you will need to donate your time and skills effectively.
 This is to ensure you can maximise your impact on the local people.

 CHILDCARE VOLUNTEER PLACEMENT EXAMPLES